 I’ve tried a lot of vacuums over the years, but since we moved into this house I have been using a Shark Rocket cordless vacuum.
 I really truly love it – it holds a great charge, it works really well, and it’s nice and lightweight.

-Other than that, I genuinely have nothing bad to say about this vacuum.
 I’m able to vacuum my entire house super thoroughly (both upstairs and downstairs), plus the entire downstairs one more time on a single charge.
 I keep the charging cord in our junk drawer, and I just set it on the island for a few hours when it needs to charge.

 Here’s where I’m gonna get really passionate about cleaning vinyl plank floors.
 Y’all, I have opinions on mops.
 Strong ones.

 You see, I can’t stand Swiffers.
 Or really, any manual mop.
 I’ve tried several different ones, and it all comes down to the same thing: I don’t feel like I can get my floors fully clean without some sort of motor power from the mop!
+They just can’t handle the spills stains, and scuffs quite like a motorized mop can.

 This guy gets my floors cleaner than anything else I’ve tried so far (other than my beloved steam mop), and I don’t see myself ever needing to replace it with anything else.
+It means I don’t have to scrub or do any rinsing to get the grime off my floor, and the pads are washable, so it doesn’t feel like a waste.

 Here’s the cleaning solution that I pair with my mop!